Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Related Work

 \subsection{Explorable Image Representations}

-Multiple explorable image representations have been proposed in literature, often with the goal of decoupling rendering from interactive visualization in remote rendering applications.
-Shade et al. \cite{layered} introduced the view-dependent Layered Depth Image representation, enabling deferred rendering by storing multiple pixels along each line of sight, but their approach is limited to surface and geometry data.
-Stone et al. \cite{omni} rendered omnidirectional stereoscopic images of molecular dynamics simulations on remote compute clusters.
-The images were streamed and reprojected locally at frame rates that enabled Virtual Reality (VR).
-However, omnidirectional stereoscopic images require warping to prevent distortions \cite{warping}, which requires depth information and therefore cannot be applied to volume data.
-For reprojecting volume data, Zellmann et al. \cite{zellmann, zellmann2} transmitted a single depth layer along with the color buffer from the remote rendering server and provided a number of heuristics to create the depth buffer.
-While the use of a single depth value per pixel creates small message sizes, it is not conducive to producing high-quality reprojections, and holes may occur where rays do not intersect the depth layer.
-This has been addressed by view-dependent piecewise-constant volume representations \cite{Frey, novelview, brady}, which produce a continuous representation of the volume by storing multiple layers and composited color and opacity in-between.
-These representations include the Volumetric Depth Image (VDI) representation that we build on, and are described in more detail in Sec.~\ref{sec:view_dependent}.
+For responsive remote visualization, different explorable image representations have been proposed in order to decouple user interactions from rendering.
+Shade et al.~\cite{layered} introduced the view-dependent Layered Depth Image (LDI) representation, storing multiple pixels along each line of sight.
+Stone et al.~\cite{omni} used omnidirectional stereoscopic images, rendered on remote compute clusters and reprojected locally, to enable Virtual Reality (VR) visualization of molecular dynamics simulations.
+These approaches, however, are limited to surface and geometry data.
+For reprojecting volume data, Zellmann et al.~\cite{zellmann2} used a single depth layer transmitted by the rendering server together with the color buffer, proposing various heuristics to create the depth buffer.
+While using a single depth value per pixel ensures small message sizes, it is not conducive to producing high-quality reprojections, as holes occur where rays do not intersect the depth layer.
+This has been addressed by view-dependent piecewise-constant volume representations~\cite{brady, Frey, novelview}, which produce a continuous representation of the volume by storing multiple layers with composited color and opacity in-between.
+One such representation is the VDI, as described in more detail in Sec.~\ref{sec:vdi_basics}.

-Tikhonova et al. \cite{tikhonova_multiple, tikhonova_coherent} and, more recently, Rapp et al. \cite{Rapp}, have proposed compact view-dependent representations that enable interactive transfer function changes.
-The VDI differs from these representations as it is generated for a given transfer function, stores preclassified color and opacity within each contained segment, and is intended to enable fast rendering from novel viewpoints.
-Rapp et al. \cite{Rapp} do support viewpoint changes, but require bilinear interpolation of Lagrange multipliers, which is slow.
+Tikhonova et al.~\cite{tikhonova_multiple, tikhonova_coherent} and, more recently, Rapp et al.~\cite{Rapp}, proposed compact view-dependent representations that enable interactive transfer function changes.
+The VDI differs from these representations in that it is generated for a given transfer function and stores transfer-function classified color and opacity within each segment.
+This prioritizes fast rendering from new viewpoints.
+Rapp et al.~\cite{Rapp} also support viewpoint changes, but require slower bilinear interpolation of Lagrange multipliers.